Crummjyz/nudge/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/crummjyz/nudge/v2.svg)](https://pkg.go.dev/github.com/crummjyz/nudge/v2)
 [![Go Report Card](https://goreportcard.com/badge/github.com/crummjyz/nudge/v2)](https://goreportcard.com/report/github.com/crummjyz/nudge/v2)

-The `nudge` tool suggests documentation that might need review, based on changes to implementations.
+Nudge suggests documentation that might need review, based on changes to implementations.
-It does this by looking at your Git commit history, parsing the files that have changed using [Tree Sitter](https://tree-sitter.github.io/tree-sitter/), and flagging doc comments where the code has changed but the comment hasn't. `nudge` is designed to integrate nicely with CI pipelines and IDEs so that you never let your documentation get out of date.
+It does this by looking at your Git commit history, parsing the files that have changed using [Tree Sitter](https://tree-sitter.github.io/tree-sitter/), and flagging doc comments where the code has changed but the comment hasn't.
+Nudge is designed to integrate nicely with CI pipelines and IDEs so that you never let your documentation get out of date.

 ## Installation